 Blue Mosque Yerevan is the only Muslim Shia mosque in Yerevan.
-This Blue Mosque is one of the institutions that symbolize this history of Armenia.
+The Blue Mosque is one of the institutions that symbolize the history of Armenia.

-Throughout its history, Armenia has been under the rules of various Muslim empires.
-That is because of a very specific geographical position of Armenia.
+Throughout its history, Armenia has been under the rules of multiple Muslim empires.
+That is because of Armenia’s distinctive and specific geographical position.
 Many people call Armenia a Christian island in the region.

-One of those pages of Armenian history when it was under Muslim rule was Persian rule until the rise of the Russian Empire in 1828.
+Armenian history under the Muslim rule was when the Persians were in charge until the rise of the Russian Empire in 1828.

-So, you won’t be surprised to know that there used to be a certain number of Muslim population as well as their religious institutions in Yerevan, the capital city of Armenia.
+It’s no surprise that there used to be a certain number of Muslim population and institutions in Yerevan, the capital city of Armenia.

 Basic Information about Blue Mosque Yerevan

-- The Blue Mosque (in Armenian sounding as “Kapuyt mzkit”) is an 18th century Shia mosque.
+- The Blue Mosque (“Kapuyt mzkit” in Armenian) is an 18th century Shia mosque.
 It is also known as the only active mosque in Armenia today.

-- There is often style difference between Shia and Sunni Muslim architecture.
-Shia mosques are always modest, lacking luxury elements, which are widely spread in Sunni mosques.
+- Shia and Sunni Muslim architecture have different styles.
+Shia mosques are always modest, lacking luxurious elements, which are widespread in Sunni mosques.

-- After Armenia fell under the rule of Russian Empire, 8 functioning mosques were remained and this Blue Mosque was actually the largest among them.
+- After Armenia fell under the rule of Russian Empire, 8 functioning mosques remained and the Blue Mosque was the largest among them.

 Location & Working Hours of Blue Mosque Yerevan

-Not let us help to find the location of Blue mosque.
-First of all, since this is the only mosque in Yerevan, you can definitely find it by asking passers by.
+Finding the Blue Mosque is easy.
+Since this is the only mosque in Yerevan, you can definitely find it by asking passers-by.

 The Blue Mosque is situated in the central part of Yerevan city, on Mashtots Avenue, which is opposite to the Yerevan City Supermarket, which is often called “Pak Shuka”.